Objects in Salesforce

 Object Manager

-The object manager is where you can view and customize standard and custom objects in your organization.
+The Object Manager tool allows you to view and customize standard and custom objects in your organization.

 How To Create a Custom Object